thomthom/skippy/README.md

 ## Requirements

-Your system will need a version of Ruby installed.
+Your system will need a version of Ruby 2.0 or newer installed.

 macOS have a system version of Ruby already installed.
 If you need/want a different version you can for instance use [RVM](https://rvm.io/).